Michigan Economic Development Corporation

 • Your community has been engaged in RRC for some time and has already made significant progress toward Certification.

-• You have support from local officials to complete RRC items and maintenance.
+• You have support from staff and local officials to complete RRC items and maintenance.

-• Annual items for the Certified level: capital improvements plan, PC annual report, master plan progress report, public participation report, fee schedule reviews, annual development process review, annual training strategy update, and economic development strategy progress review.
+• Annual items for the Certified path: capital improvements plan, Planning Commission annual report, master plan progress report, public participation report, fee schedule reviews, annual development process review, annual training plan update, and economic development strategy progress review.

-• The benefits of the Certified level align with your community goals and the community has the capacity to access those benefits.
+• The benefits of the Certified designation align with your community goals and the community has the capacity to access those benefits.

 • For example, the Redevelopment Services Team provides guidance for redeveloping priority sites, but the community still must be willing to be actively engaged in each project including negotiations, incentives, etc.

-• For example, RRC provides a community-specific site marketing page but the community must take the time to identity such sites and provide all the information needed to package for marketing purposes (RSTeam will do the actual packaging)
+• For example, RRC supports community-specific site marketing but the community must take the time to identity such sites and provide all the information needed to package for marketing purposes.

 What happens after the RRC evaluation?